graalvm/graalvm-demos/jmh/benchmark-binary-tree/README.md

 ## Build and Run as a Native Executable

-Now to build a native executable, using Native Image.
-We are using Native Image Enterprise edition, if you are using Community
+Now to build a native executable using Native Image.
+This demo uses Native Image Enterprise edition; however, if you are using Community
 Edition you will probably see lower figures for throughput.

 To build the native executable, run the following command: